davehetvi31/davehetvi31/README.md

 * 💡 Passionate about Software Development, Problem Solving, and building real-world applications
 * 🌐 Interested in Full-Stack Development and Backend Technologies
 * 🤖 Exploring Machine Learning and AI Applications
-* 🚀 Love turning ideas into real-world projects
+* 🚀 Focused on building real-world, scalable web applications
 * 📚 Constantly learning, building, and improving

 ---